STUDENT SCHOLARSHIP PROGRAM AND APPLICATION

-In 2023, one Drury Reavill Memorial Scholarship will be awarded to an individual who has a strong interest in a career in fish pathology, and one Donald Abt Memorial Scholarship to another individual who shows a potential leadership in advancing fish medicine – as is clearly outlined in their application.
+While scholarship awards can be used for participating in any activity that will advance their knowledge, skills or involvement in aquatic animal medicine, one Drury Reavill Memorial Scholarship may be awarded to an individual who has a strong interest in a career in fish pathology, and one Donald Abt Memorial Scholarship to another individual who shows a potential leadership in advancing fish medicine – as is clearly outlined in their application.

 Dr. Drury Reavill (1958-2021) was a Board Certified Veterinary Pathologist specializing in exotic animals, particularly fish diseases, who made significant contributions to advancing fish pathology.
 To be considered for this scholarship applicants should document in their application what they have previously done, or will do in the future to prepare for a career in fish pathology.

 Dr. Don Abt (1936-2022) was an exceptional leader who, as the associate dean at University of Pennsylvania School of Veterinary Medicine, professor of aquatic animal medicine and director of the Laboratory for Marine Animal Health, recognized the importance of a well-trained aquatic veterinary workforce as the founding Director of the AQUAVET® program that began in 1976 and has helped train many of the current and future leaders in our field.
-To be considered for this scholarship applicants should document in their application what they have previously done, or will do in the future to prepare for a career in educating future fish veterinarians.
+To be considered for this scholarship applicants should document in their application what they have previously done, or will do in the future to prepare for a career in educating or encouraging others to pursue a career as fish veterinarians.

 --------------------------------------------